mbingenheimer/buddhist_studies_glossaries/README.md

 * "dppn_suttacentral.xdxf": Based on material from Malalasekera's Dictionary of Pāli Proper Names.
 Entries on c.
 1,360 person and place names from Pāli sources (only about 15% of Malalasekera).
 This glossary was created from data retrieved March 2020 from the [SuttaCentral repository](https://github.com/suttacentral/sc-data/tree/master/dictionaries/en).
 The file distributed by SuttaCentral added information by geo-referencing places, and classes (person, place, thing).

-* "Yokoyama1996瑜伽师地论汉藏梵索引.gls": Converted from .mdx source found on the Net.
+* "Yokoyama1996瑜伽师地论汉藏梵索引.gls": Sanskrit-Chinese-Tibetan glossary from the Index.
+Converted from a .mdx version found on the Net.
 Print original: Koitsu YOKOYAMA, Takayuki HIROSAWA: Index to the Yogācārabhūmi.
 Tokyo: Sankibo, 1996.
+Chinese is in 簡體字.
+References to actual passages not preserved.
+To locate a term in the Yogācārabhūmi try the [Yogācārabhūmi Database](http://ybh.chibs.edu.tw/ui.html).

 ## Maintained elsewhere:
 * Crucial Chinese lookup tools (Unihan, CC-Cedict, Kangxi etc.) and Edgerton's Buddhist Hybrid Sanskrit Dictionary expertly rendered and maintained by Simon Wiles [here](https://simonwiles.net/glossaries/).